Monitor your medical systems

 Monitor medical equipment and classic IT together in PRTG

-With PRTG Network Monitor Paessler offers a centralised monitoring solution
+With PRTG Network Monitor Paessler offers a centralized monitoring solution

 that is a perfect fit for monitoring medical equipment and IT

 With PRTG you create maps in HTML format within minutes via drag & drop.
 PRTG brings two worlds together in one view: Classic IT and medical IT.
 Users can create customized dashboards with Drag & Drop to visualize all technology components in the hospital.
 The dashboard can be built to display malfunctions, interferences or outages as soon as they occur, and configured to inform, or alert, the responsible parties.